 The optics of a tax lien are never good for financial advisors and wealth managers.
 That’s why it’s always in their best interest to resolve any tax liens with the IRS, as soon as possible.

-On this week’s Ask An AdLaw Expert, we’re talking with Samantha DePrima, J.D., LL.M. about the important steps an advisor can take to remove liens and maintain a clean BrokerCheck record.
+On this week’s Ask An AdLaw Expert, we’re talking about the important steps an advisor can take to remove liens and maintain a clean BrokerCheck record.

 Expungement of any IRS liens is a critical step in the race to controlling your own narrative, and AdvisorLaw is uniquely positioned to help you.
 We have proven strategies for both resolving back taxes and expunging existing lien disclosures from financial advisors’ BrokerCheck®, CRD, and IAPD records.